 Create and interact with custom views

-Custom views are useful for ad hoc data analysis - you can sort or filter data, add new workbook elements, edit your workbook layout and more, in a view that is visible to only you.
-For example, you may want to filter a table to show data for specific teams or regions, or try adding a new chart, without changing what other users with access to the workbook can see.
-Multiple users are able to open custom views on the same workbook simultaneously, without affecting each other’s work.
+Custom views are useful for ad hoc data analysis.
+You can sort or filter data, add new workbook elements, edit your workbook layout, and more.
+For example, you might filter a table to show data for specific teams or regions, or try adding a new chart, without changing what other users can see.
+Multiple users can simultaneously open their own custom views on the same workbook, without affecting each other’s work.

 Custom views support several different customization and collaboration workflows: